Georg35-hash/React/README.txt

 npm create vite@latest or npx create-react-app

-then follow to him instractions
+then follow to him instructions